Two-timescale Extragradient for Finding Local Minimax Points: Characterizing timescale separation without nondegeneracy condition on

-It is desirable to have a method that converges to local minimax points, regardless of it being degenerate or nondegenerate.
-This unfortunately fails for the two-timescale GDA, which almost surely avoids some degenerate local minimax points.
-We already saw one example in Example~\ref{exmp:bilinear}.
-More generally, consider the set $\mathcal{X}_{\mathrm{deg}}^*$ of degenerate local minimax points that satisfies $\iota_j < \nicefrac{\eta}{2}$ for some $j\in\mathcal{I}$.
-We have the following negative statement that timescale separation does not help GDA to converge to such degenerate local minimax points, despite being useful in converging to \emph{strict} local minimax points.
+It is obviously desirable to have a method that converges to an optimal point, regardless of whether the point is strict or non-strict.
+This unfortunately fails for two-timescale GDA, which almost surely avoids some non-strict local minimax points.
+We already saw such an instance in Example~\ref{exmp:bilinear}.
+More generally, consider the set $\mathcal{X}_{\mathrm{ns}}^*$ of non-strict local minimax points satisfying $\iota_j < \nicefrac{\eta}{2}$ for some $j\in\mathcal{I}$.
+We have a negative {result below} that timescale separation does not help GDA to converge to such non-strict points, despite being useful in converging to \emph{strict} local minimax points.